Skip to content

 Adding a Custom Engine

-1. Create a new crate that depends on engine.
+1. Create a new crate under crates/engines/ that depends on engine.

-2. Implement the Engine trait for result parsing and task log extraction.
+2. Implement the Engine trait for result parsing, task log extraction, and any lifecycle hooks.

-For engines that don't need custom parsing, metis-engine-generic with an engine.yaml is sufficient — no custom binary required.
+For engines that don't need custom parsing, metis-engine-generic with a config file is sufficient.

 Proprietary software.
 All rights reserved.